 Light, noise, and uncomfortable temperatures can cause sleeplessness.
 Depending on the time of day, too much or too little light can disrupt sleep:

-- Insufficient Light during the Day: Insufficient exposure to light during the day, as occurs in some disabled elderly people who rarely venture outside, may also be linked with sleep disturbances.
+- Insufficient Light during the Day.
+Insufficient exposure to light during the day, as occurs in some disabled older people who rarely venture outside, may also be linked with sleep disturbances.

 Other Causes of Temporary Insomnia

 Caffeine is a stimulant, which can interfere with falling asleep.